Research and Innovation Services Bullying & Harassment and Wellbeing Resources

 Normally, the most appropriate first step will be to discuss the issue with your line manager.

-If you do not feel comfortable discussing the issue with your line manager (or if they are the perpetrator), you could speak with another member of the RES Management Team.
+If you do not feel comfortable discussing the issue with your line manager (or if they are the perpetrator), you could speak with another member of the RIS Management Team.
 All members of the Management Team are available to discuss an incidence of bullying and harassment irrespective of whether it relates to their own team or not.

-Either in addition to or instead of speaking to a RES manager, you can also contact a Dignity Champion for an initial, confidential and impartial discussion to explore the behaviour and your options (see Dignity Champions, including a list of Dignity Champions).
+Either in addition to or instead of speaking to a RIS manager, you can also contact a Dignity Champion for an initial, confidential and impartial discussion to explore the behaviour and your options (see Dignity Champions, including a list of Dignity Champions).
 Dignity Champions are available for exactly this purpose.

 Either following these steps, or alternatively as a first step if you feel confident, you can speak directly to the individual involved.
 Sometimes perpetrators do not perceive their behaviour as bullying and harassment even when it is, and can be responsive to a direct conversation.
 However, you should not take this option if you feel unsafe or uncomfortable.
 You may wish to ensure a third party is present for the conversation, and to make a note of what is said.